DaddyBearSEA/learning-journal/README.md

 ### Lists numbered and bulleted
 Numbered lists are
 `1.
-2.
+`2.
-3.
+`3.
-` or
+ or
-`1.
+1.
 1.
 1.
-` The `1` multiple times is easier cause long lists you don't have to worry about the numbering of the list `*` or `-` are used for bullets and spacing after would indent and make the bullet different
+` The `1` multiple times is easier because long lists you don't have to worry about the numbering of the list `*` or `-` are used for bullets and spacing after would indent and make the bullet different

 Here is a bullet list done with `*`